 Morris County NJ Kidnapping Lawyer

-We often think of Kidnapping as involving daring abductions and ransom demands for millions of dollars.
-But Kidnapping charges in NJ are often filed under far more mundane circumstances.
+We often think of kidnapping as involving daring abductions and ransom demands for millions of dollars.
+But kidnapping charges in New Jersey are often filed under far more mundane circumstances.
 Kidnapping may arise in a domestic violence incident, when an argument between a husband and wife gets out of hand.
 Kidnapping can also arise in divorce cases, when a parent without full-time custody of his or her child “takes” the child.
 Although these situations are quite common, the penalties can be severe, including serious prison time.

-The Tormey Law Firm represents clients throughout New Jersey, including Dover, Parsippany, Roxbury, Denville, Rockaway, and Morristown, that have been charged with serious domestic violence related offenses such as Kidnapping, False Imprisonment, and Criminal Restraint.
+The Tormey Law Firm represents clients throughout Morris County and New Jersey, including Dover, Parsippany, Roxbury, Denville, Rockaway, and Morristown, that have been charged with serious criminal offenses such as Kidnapping, False Imprisonment, and Criminal Restraint.
 One of our partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor and Special Deputy Attorney General.
-During her time with the Morris County Prosecutor’s Office, she prosecuted a number of domestic violence cases ranging from Homicide and Aggravated Assault to Robbery and Endangering the Welfare of a Child.
+During her time with the Morris County Prosecutor’s Office, she prosecuted a number of serious felony cases ranging from Homicide and Aggravated Assault to Robbery and Endangering the Welfare of a Child.
 If you or a loved one has been charged with Kidnapping in Morris County or elsewhere in New Jersey, contact our experienced Morris County criminal defense attorneys for help.
 We are available anytime to provide you with a free consultation.
 Simply call (908) 336-5008 or use our online contact form to schedule an appointment at our conveniently-located Morristown office.

 Kidnapping in New Jersey: N.J.S.A.
 2C:13-1